andrewindeche/assesment-cw/OUTPUT.md

 7. Line 14 and 16
 -Issue: No index to distinguish tags
 -Fix: Add an index to prevent inconsistencies for multiple tags

+8. Line 19
+- Issue: tags have no Accessibility
+- Add Aria-Label for readability on tags